dusk-network/dusk-blockchain/README.md

-# Dusk Network Node
+# Dusk Blockchain Node

+## :warning: Deprecated :warning:

-Official Golang reference implementation of the DUSK Network protocol.
+This repository contains the legacy Golang implementation of the Dusk protocol.
+This implementation is deprecated and no longer maintained.

+For an up-to-date node implementation, consider using our Rust-based [Rusk](https://github.com/dusk-network/rusk) client.

+### Why is it Deprecated?

+We have transitioned to a Rust-based implementation for improved interoperability, security, and ease of contribution.

 [![Actions Status](https://github.com/dusk-network/dusk-blockchain/workflows/Continuous%20Integration/badge.svg)](https://github.com/dusk-network/dusk-blockchain/actions)
 [![codecov](https://codecov.io/gh/dusk-network/dusk-blockchain/branch/master/graph/badge.svg)](https://codecov.io/gh/dusk-network/dusk-blockchain)